 - § 8212.
-Advertising, Marketing, Packaging, and Labeling of Cannabis and Nonmanufactured Cannabis Products. - (a) Advertising and marketing of cannabis and nonmanufactured cannabis products shall meet all of the following: - (1) Applicable requirements pursuant to sections 26150 through 26156 of the Business and Professions

-Code; - (2) Any other requirements for cannabis and nonmanufactured cannabis product specified by the bureau; - (3) Applicable advertising and marketing requirements pursuant to chapter 1 (commencing with section 17500), division 7 and chapter 2 (commencing with section 5200), division 3 of the Business and Professions Code; and - (4) Cannabis shall not be advertised or marketed containing any statement, design, device, or representation which tends to create the impression that the cannabis originated from a particular county, city, city and county, or appellation of origin, unless the label of the advertised product bears that county of origin, city of origin, city and county of origin, or appellation of origin. - (ab) All Packaging and labeling of cannabis and nonmanufactured cannabis products packaging and/or labeling by a licensed cultivator shall meet all of the following: - (1) All applicable Applicable requirements including implementing regulations pursuant to sections 26120 and 26121 of the Business and Professions Code; - (2) Any other requirements for cannabis and nonmanufactured cannabis product specified by the bureau and the California Department of Public Health; - (3) Packaging and labeling requirements pursuant to chapter 6 (commencing with section 12601), division 5 of the Business and Professions Code; - (4) Beginning January 1, 2020, a package for retail sale, excluding those solely containing immature plants and or seeds, shall be child-resistant.
+Advertising, Marketing, Packaging, and Labeling of Cannabis and Nonmanufactured Cannabis Products. - (a) Advertising and marketing of cannabis and nonmanufactured cannabis products shall meet all of the following: - (1) Applicable requirements pursuant to sections 26150 through 26156 of the Business and Professions Code; - (2) Any other requirements for cannabis and nonmanufactured cannabis product specified by the bureau; - (3) Applicable advertising and marketing requirements pursuant to chapter 1 (commencing with section 17500), division 7 and chapter 2 (commencing with section 5200), division 3 of the Business and Professions Code; and - (4) Cannabis shall not be advertised or marketed containing any statement, design, device, or representation which tends to create the impression that the cannabis originated from a particular county or appellation of origin, unless the label of the advertised product bears that county of origin or appellation of origin. - (ab) AllPackaging and labeling of cannabis and nonmanufactured cannabis products packaging and/or labeling by a licensed cultivator shall meet all of the following: - (1) All applicable requirements including implementing regulations pursuant to sections 26120 and 26121 of the Business and Professions Code; - (2) Any other requirements for cannabis and nonmanufactured cannabis product specified by the bureau and the California Department of Public Health; - (3) Packaging and labeling requirements pursuant to chapter 6 (commencing with section 12601), division 5 of the Business and Professions Code; - (4) Beginning January 1, 2020, aA package for retail sale, excluding those solely containing immature plants and or seeds, shall be child-resistant-; and - (5) A county of origin, appellation of origin, or any similar name that is likely to mislead consumers as to the kind or origin of the cannabis shall not be used in the labeling of cannabis unless:

-- (5) A county of origin, city of origin, city and county of origin, appellation of origin, or any similar name that is likely to mislead consumers as to the kind or origin of the cannabis shall not be used in the labeling of cannabis unless: - (A) One-hundred percent of the cannabis was produced in the named county, city, city and county, or appellation of origin; - (B) Records demonstrating compliance with subdivision (b)(5)(A) of this section have been retained by the licensee pursuant to section 8400 of this chapter; and - (C) Within 30 days of the use of an appellation of origin, Notice of Use of the appellation of origin has been filed with the department pursuant to section 8212.1 of this chapter. - (6) For purposes of labeling and packaging using a county of origin or appellation, city of origin, or city and county of origin; cannabis is produced in a county-or appellation of origin, city, or city and county if all cultivation as defined in Business and Professions Code, section 26001, subdivision (I); starting from the time the cannabis plants were taller or wider than 18 inches; was conducted within the county-or appellation of origin and according to any applicable standard, practice, and cultivar requirements, city, or city and county; and - (7) For purposes of labeling and packaging using an appellation of origin; cannabis is produced in the appellation of origin if all cultivation as defined in Business and Professions Code, section 26001, subdivision (I); starting from the time the cannabis plants were taller or wider than 18 inches; was conducted within the appellation boundary and according to the appellation standard, practice, and cultivar requirements. - (b) A label may specify the county of origin only if one hundred (100) percent of the cannabis or nonmanufactured cannabis product contained in the package was produced within the designated county, as defined by finite political boundaries.
+(A) One-hundred percent of the cannabis was produced in the named county or appellation of origin;

+- (B) Records demonstrating compliance with subdivision (b)(5)(A) of this section have been retained by the licensee pursuant to section 8400 of this chapter; and - (C) Within 30 days of the use of an appellation of origin, Notice of Use of the appellation of origin has been filed with the department pursuant to section 8212.1 of this chapter.

+- (6) For purposes of labeling and packaging using a county of origin or appellation of origin, cannabis is produced in a county or appellation of origin if all cultivation as defined in Business and Professions Code, section 26001, subdivision (I), starting from the time the cannabis plants were taller or wider than 18 inches, was conducted within the county or appellation of origin and according to any applicable standard, practice, and cultivar requirements. - (b) A label may specify the county of origin only if one hundred (100) percent of the cannabis or nonmanufactured cannabis product contained in the package was produced within the designated county, as defined by finite political boundaries.